-Well, while we love surfing movies, they are necessarily known for their awarding winning plots, scripts and acting.
+Well, while we love surfing movies, they aren’t necessarily known for their awarding-winning plots, scripts and acting.

 Here is a rundown of the best surf flicks that will get you excited about your next surf, be it at your local break or on your next trip to your favorite island.

 One more thing: If you aren’t lucky enough to have surfing buddy that already owns these movies, first get yourself better surfing friends and second, go watch these surfing movies on Amazon Prime or Netflix.

 Better yet, buy the DVD and you can be your own best friend.

 Resurface is a documentary film produced by Netflix.

 It follows the story of several vets as they use surfing as a means to recover, recuperate, and get through the trauma of a turbulent personal life.